Don’t Settle for the Drone Alone: Maximizing UAV Inspections for Structural Assets

-But, you need more than drones to be able to take the data one step further and turn it into action.
+But, you need more than drone inspection (UAVs) to be able to take the data one step further and turn it into action.
 There are plenty of drone service providers out there, but most do not have the required structural expertise to provide a comprehensive view of an asset.
 That’s why accurate, experienced interpretation of the data is just as important as the technology for the overall quality of the inspection.

-On a basic level, a drone inspection provides high-definition photo or video documentation during an inspection.
+On a basic level, a UAV drone inspection provides high-definition photo or video documentation during an inspection.
 And while this is a step above standard photography, it does not encompass what is needed for a full inspection.
 Comprehensive inspections should be targeted and developed by certified experts in the field.

 For example, your inspectors should be able to: